nidacodes/gis-portfolio/08-Spectral-Indices/README.md

 ## Key findings from the indices

-**NDVI (max: 0.69)** — Vegetation is concentrated in the eastern zones (Gomti Nagar, Kukrail Reserve) and scattered parks.
-The dense urban core shows low NDVI — consistent with Project 04 green space findings showing only 18.2% within 500m of green space.
+**NDVI (max: 0.69)** — Low vegetation dominates most of Lucknow city shown by red/orange across the urban core.
+Healthy vegetation (green) appears only in small scattered patches — consistent with Project 04 findings showing only 18.2% of the city within 500m of a green space.
+February dry season further reduces vegetation vigour across the city.

 **NDBI (max: 0.39)** — High built-up density across the central and northern city — Chowk, Hazratganj, Mahanagar corridor clearly